Bob Woodward: Career recognition and awards

 David Gergen, who had worked in the White House during the Richard Nixon and three subsequent administrations, said in his 2000 memoir, Eyewitness to Power, of Woodward's reporting, "I don't accept everything he writes as gospel—he can get details wrong—but generally, his accounts in both his books and in the Post are remarkably reliable and demand serious attention.
 I am convinced he writes only what he believes to be true or has been reliably told to be true.
 And he is certainly a force for keeping the government honest."

 In 2001, Woodward won the Walter Cronkite Award for Excellence in Journalism.

 Fred Barnes of the Weekly Standard called Woodward "the best pure reporter of his generation, perhaps ever."
 In 2003, Al Hunt of The Wall Street Journal called Woodward "the most celebrated journalist of our age."
 In 2004, Bob Schieffer of CBS News said, "Woodward has established himself as the best reporter of our time.
 He may be the best reporter of all time."

-In 2014, Robert Gates former director of the CIA and Secretary of Defense, said that he wished he'd recruited Woodward into the CIA, saying, "He has an extraordinary ability to get otherwise responsible adults to spill [their] guts to him...his ability to get people to talk about stuff they shouldn't be talking about is just extraordinary and may be unique."
+In 2014, Robert Gates, the former director of the CIA and Secretary of Defense, said that he wished he'd recruited Woodward into the CIA, saying, "He has an extraordinary ability to get otherwise responsible adults to spill [their] guts to him...his ability to get people to talk about stuff they shouldn't be talking about is just extraordinary and may be unique."

-Criticism

-Style

-Woodward often uses unnamed sources in his reporting for the Post and in his books.
-Using extensive interviews with firsthand witnesses, documents, meeting notes, diaries, calendars, and other documentation, Woodward attempts to construct a seamless narrative of events, most often told through the eyes of the key participants.